neurobagel/documentation/docs/config.md

 ## Manually setting up a Neurobagel graph backend

-The Neurobagel docker compose recipe will automatically setup and configure all services for you after deployment.
+The Neurobagel Docker Compose recipe will automatically set up and configure all services for you after deployment.
 The automated setup steps are explained in more detail below.